 Notifications are delivered to the City of Helsinki Register Office.
 If the operation extends over more than one municipality, the notification is submitted to the Centre for Economic Development, Transport and the Environment where the majority of the operation takes place.

-Based on a notification, the Environmental protection unit makes a decision that may include requirements necessary for the prevention of environmental contamination caused by the operation, for the supervision of the operation, for information to local residents and for compliance with the provisions of the Waste Act in connection of the operation.
+Based on a notification, the Environmental Monitoring and Supervision Unit makes a decision that may include requirements necessary for the prevention of environmental contamination caused by the operation, for the supervision of the operation, for information to local residents and for compliance with the provisions of the Waste Act in connection of the operation.

 The processing of a notification usually takes 2–4 weeks.
 The decision is mailed to the reporting party, who is charged a fee according to the current rates.
 Decisions can be appealed to the Vaasa Administrative Court.